mphonic/xynthii/README.md

 Xynthii uses three extension packages.
 If you are a beginner and are running OSX or Windows on a relatively modern machine, you can install these using the "easy" method:

 Open Supercollider and, within Supercollider, open `init.scd` from this package.
 Run the code in `init.scd` (instructions are in the file).
 This should install extensions in the proper location.
-If you are a Mac user, there will be instructions in the post window to run two commands in the Terminal so that you don't get complaints when you try to run xynthii.
+If you are a Mac user, there will be instructions in the post window to run two commands in the Terminal so that you don't get complaints when you try to run xynthii (see [Mac Users and Quarantine](#mac-users-and-quarantine)).
 Run those.
 Quit and reopen Supercollider, and you should be good to go.
 You can double-check by opening `test-install.scd` and running the code there.

 If you get errors using the above method or you use Linux or are simply a more seasoned Supercollider user, you can install the extensions manually.
 It is a simple process that just requires downloading some files and moving them to the appropriate folder: